Takashiidobe/notes/src/algorithms/cses/sorting-and-searching/maximum-subarray-sum.md

 ## Explanation

 We want to find the maximum sum of values.
-We\'ll start out by taking the first item in the array and calling that our maximum.
+We'll start out by taking the first item in the array and calling that our maximum.
 Then, for every value we have two choices: either we take the next item and add it to our current running total, or we restart with just this item.
-We have to update our current and maximum values, and we\'re done.
+We have to update our current and maximum values, and we're done.

 ## Solution